 ISgift Cloud Storm Glass Weather Station

-Storm glass weather station shaped as a cloud
+Storm glass weather station shaped like a cloud

-The cloud-shaped storm glass with beechwood base is a beautiful ornament and a modern interpretation of the chemical weather glass, also known as "FitzRoy's storm barometer".
-Nowadays it is more a charming curiosity than an exact weather station but in the 18th century, it was widely employed by sailors to predict the changes of weather conditions.
-It was especially promoted by Admiral Robert FitzRoy and used during his voyage as a meteorologist with Charles Darwin on the HMS Beagle as a way to forecast oncoming storms.
-This historical device responds to atmospheric fluctuations.
-It works indoors and outdoors too.
-It is best placed on a desk, mantelpiece, shelf or a windowsill.
+The cloud-shaped storm glass with beech wood base is, above all, a beautiful object.
+It is a modern interpretation of the chemical weather glass, also known as "FitzRoy's storm barometer".
+Nowadays, it is more of a charming curiosity than a precise weather station, but in the 18th century, sailors often used it to predict changes in weather conditions.
+Admiral Robert FitzRoy in particular, promoted the storm barometer as a means of forecasting emerging storms and used it during his voyage as a meteorologist with Charles Darwin on the HMS Beagle.

 How to predict the weather